 Pork belly so sumptuous it took me back to my first beanbag experience.
 Volcanic layers of buttery fat and melting meat, not a hint of pig pen or cortisol so often the final note in a porky concerto.
-The shy tang of apple sauce teardrops – a searching final kiss (and there will come the day of your final kiss, your final hug, the final time you look someone in the eye, so make the most of it).
+The shy tang of apple sauce teardrops – a searching final kiss.
 The gravy was surplus; nothing dry needed smuggled down my throat.
 Sour compressed apple tried to sulk in the corner, but couldn’t help a smile.
 Joy.

 The green stuff, second course, watercress silky soup concoction.
 French sounding name I’ve forgotten.
 A little boiling cauldron, intense algae green with steam billowing; the green of a boggy on a white shirt.
 Hidden among the slippery was a slow cooked hens egg the consistency of frogspawn.
 The yolk exploded when forked; orange ribbons fizzled into the swamp.
 The fiasco tasted of little but theatre prevailed

 I had been working in Skye and stopped at The Duisdale for grub.
 The large white house was plain with pleasant gardens and sea views.
 Through the door was a palace of hushed luxury and hypnotic jazz; tables made of old wood, chairs lined with extinct animals, non-plastic flowers in vases – this was not the place to get a burger.
 I thought it best to slither out and find a chippy.
 A suited lady caught me mid-slither.

 ‘Good evening Sir, will you be dining with us?’